AGProjects/sylkrtc.js/API.md

 Returns an array of *remote* `RTCMediaStream` objects.
 These are the streams published by all other participants in the conference.

+#### Conference.scaleLocalTrack(track, divider)

+Scale the given local video track by a given divider.
+Currently this function will not work, since browser support is lacking.

 #### Conference.participants

 Getter property which returns an array of `Participant` objects in the conference.